kacsaweb/kacsaweb/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me discord: 1kacsa1
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-Inm hungarian
+Im hungarian

 <!---
 kacsaweb/kacsaweb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.